qgis/QGIS-Documentation/source/docs/user_manual/print_composer/atlas_generation.rst

 Preview
 -------

-Once the atlas settings have been configured and map items selected, you can create a preview of all the pages by clicking on :menuselection:`Atlas --> Preview Atlas` and using the arrows, in the same menu, to navigate through all the features.
+Once the atlas settings have been configured and map items linked, you can create a preview of all the pages by clicking on :menuselection:`Atlas --> Preview Atlas` or |mIconAtlas| :sup:`Preview Atlas` icon and using the arrows, in the same menu, to navigate through all the features:

+* |mActionAtlasFirst| :sup:`First feature`
+* |mActionAtlasPrev| :sup:`Previous feature`
+* |mActionAtlasNext| :sup:`Next feature`
+* |mActionAtlasLast| :sup:`Last feature`
+You can also use the combo box to directly select and display a specific feature's page(s).
+The combo box lists the atlas features according to their  nothing has been set in the atlas :guilabel:`Page name` option, features will be

 Generation
 ----------